nsy13/flutter_todo_tutorial/README.md

 ## Features

-- Add new tasks with a title and description
+- Add new tasks with a title
 - Mark tasks as complete
-- Delete completed tasks
+- Delete tasks
-- Edit task details
 - Search for tasks

 ## Getting Started